shoaibmehrab/JU-BOT/readme.md

 ## JU BOT

-This is an automatic response bot for Jahangirnagar University that is currently integrated on JU Computer Club(http://jucomputerclub.org) website and Telegram Platform and have a future plan to integrate some other social platforms like facebook messenger.
+This is an automatic response bot for Jahangirnagar University that is currently integrated on JU Computer Club (http://jucomputerclub.org) website and Telegram (@jahangirnagarbot) Platform and have a future plan to integrate some other social platforms like facebook messenger.

 ## JU BOT Provies